 Note!
 This step is only valid for hardware, not for software or for organizations.
 Why?
 Because there is no research needed, since we already have the needed science.

 2) Transdisciplinary (integrative) complexity: Reducing this kind of complexity means to first make a systems design, that via the integration (synthesis) step, will result in a prototype, which we by the test results can acquire new knowledge from.
 After some iterations, with new knowledge acquired from every prototype (feeding the next prototype until we are done), a new product will finally be the result.
 We have reached a new cohesiveness, as was stated earlier.
 This step is what the evolution is doing continuously, but not on purpose, just by accident.
-Nature makes a top-down systems design with some accidental changes to the earlier design, and the integration will show if the new cohesiveness can make the new specie to survive or not.
+Nature makes a top-down systems design, where there over time will be accidental changes to the earlier design, and the integration will show if the new cohesiveness can make the new specie to survive or not, where the ability to continue the reproduction of itself always is a necessity.

 Note!
 A fail to achieve the new cohesiveness, will end up in problems for a product/system, due to science for the product could not be fulfilled